slatedb/slatedb/docs/0002-compaction.md

 1. Read the existing manifest and verify that the `compactor_epoch` matches the compactor’s epoch.
 If it does not, exit.
 2. Generate a new manifest that has the new SR in `compacted` and the SR and SSTs from `sources` removed.
 3. Write the new manifest using CAS.
 If CAS fails, go back to 1
-4. Send the Compaction Policy a CompactionFinished message with the compaction ID and the updated DB state.
+4. Send the Compaction Scheduler a CompactionFinished message with the compaction ID and the updated DB state.

-#### Compaction Policy
+#### Compaction Scheduler

-The Compaction Policy is responsible for selecting the next Compaction.
+The Compaction Scheduler is responsible for selecting the next Compaction.
 Our goal here is to implement something simple that works, and then iterate/optimize on it in future cycles.
 Initially we propose to implement basic tiered compaction, which tries to maintain sorted runs in size-based levels, and constrains the number of sorted runs in a given level by merging the runs together when there are too many of them, usually moving the resulting run to the next level.

 We choose tiered compaction because it works well for workloads with a moderate to high volume of writes because it has lower write amplification than leveled compaction (usually by a factor of T where T is the fanout for each level).
 It still guarantees that the total number of runs is proportional to O(log(N)) where N is the size of the db, but allows multiple runs to accumulate at a level to reduce the amount of merging (at the cost of a multiplier T on the number of runs, where T is the number of runs that can accumulate at a level - so it’s really O(Tlog(N))).
 So the drawback is that there can be significant space and read amplification.
-However, I think there are reasonable ways to work around most of these drawbacks for now, and we can trade off some write amplification for better read/space amplification down the line by implementing “lazy-leveling” as described in [dostoevetsky](https://scholar.harvard.edu/files/stratos/files/dostoevskykv.pdf):
+However, I think there are reasonable ways to work around most of these drawbacks for now, and we can trade off some write amplification for better read/space amplification down the line by implementing “lazy-leveling” as described in [dostoevsky](https://scholar.harvard.edu/files/stratos/files/dostoevskykv.pdf):
 * Tiered compaction maintains `level_compaction_threshold_ssts` sorted runs even at the lowest level, which means the entire keyspace may be copied `level_compaction_threshold_runs` times.
 This is somewhat concerning from a cost pov, however as explained at the beginning of the design Object Store costs are much lower than block device costs (by a factor of 5-20x), so this is less of a concern for SlateDB than traditional stores.
 * The more concerning consequence of high space amplification is that it will likely directly lead to requiring a proportionally larger cache to achieve high hit rates for good read performance and cost.
 We can deal with this at first by allocating a larger cache.
 Eventually, we can do leveled compaction to the final level (meaning, maintain a single run at the final level) to dramatically reduce space amplification as described in the doestoevsky paper.
 Further, we can estimate space amplification by looking at the relative size of the non-last levels and final level, and execute compactions when amplification crosses some threshold.
 * Tiered compaction also yields a db with more Sorted Runs, which adds to the cost of point lookups.
 Impact to point lookup cost should be dramatically reduced by SlateDB’s usage of bloom filters.
 However, more Sorted Runs does mean that we will need more SST reads on average (as the expected number of bloom filters that return a fp increases linearly with the number of Sorted Runs).
 There are a number of approaches to solving this problem: